Frequently Asked Questions

 Do you lobby?

 No, we’re not a lobbying shop.
-We aren’t advocating for specific legislation or promoting energy policy.
 But we do want to talk to everyone and anyone about these issues, and make sure the whole truth of every energy conversation is shared in the halls of Congress, in the White House, and above all, in the media.

 Who funds you?

 You can, if you want to, donate here.
-Our funding is from private citizens, not corporations or business, who care about the men and women who work in the energy space, and the constant threat their jobs, their very livelihoods are under from people who have an agenda and seemingly unlimited funding.
+Our funding is from private citizens, not corporations or businesses, who care about the men and women who work in the energy space, and the constant threat their jobs and livelihoods are under from people who have an agenda and seemingly unlimited funding.

 You say “energy” so you mean oil, gas, coal… What about renewables?
 Green energy?